mathewlowry/myhub-gpt/MyHub on the ATmosphere.md

 As a result we will support creators for not just creating, but also *curating*, high-value content, and integrate this content into social and collaborative networks.

-**b) Better content productivity:** in addition, there is the productivity bonus the Editor gets from the integration between the inbox, the reading queue and thinking tool with their public and subscriber-only publishing engine.
+**b) Better content productivity:** then there's the productivity bonus the Editor gets from the integration between the inbox, the reading queue and thinking tool with their public and subscriber-only publishing engine.

-### AI Services and AI4communities

-Subscriptions are also relevant to the communities we want to see develop in the ATmosphere.
-Community members may pay a small subscription fee for access to an improved community environment and tools, supplied by, inter alia:

-* apps which go beyond shortform chat (collaboration, co-creation),
-* manual community management
-* a wide range of customisable AI services, as explored above.

-Moreover, the model collapse phenomenon may mean that a user's or communities' content may become valuable AI training data.
-This is *particularly* the case where a community is using apps which go beyond simple shortform chat - ie, the more communities curate, discuss and (co-)create longform, original content, the more valuable training data they will create, which they can then monetise as a community.

-Note that this is somewhat speculative, not least because the existence of the original model collapse phenomenon has been called into question since the original papers in [May](https://arxiv.org/abs/2305.17493) and [July](https://www.nature.com/articles/s41586-024-07566-y).
-I nevertheless believe that authentically human, high-value content created by communities may become valuable.
+### Innovation

+Finally, the marketplace will be open - designers and developers will be free to develop and market new site types and designs.

 ---
 ## Revision Notes